markovicb1/monthly-cash-monitoring/README.md

 ### Adding important external Libraries

-If you are fammiliar with the Apache Maven, you don't have to download anything but add dependencies to pom file:
+If you are familiar with the Apache Maven, you don't have to download anything but add dependencies to pom file:

 For Postgres DriverManager add:
 ```